WGRM (AM): Willis era

-Its license was deleted on February 2, 2022, with WGRM-FM.
+The WGRM and WGRM-FM licenses were deleted on February 2, 2022.

 Former personalities

 Past on-air personalities on WGRM include Rose Mathews Ewing, known as the "Weather Lady", who read weather forecasts on WGRM and WGRM-FM while her husband Clay Ewing owned the stations in the 1980s and 1990s.
 Rose Ewing died of heart failure in May 2006 at the age of 66.
 Clay Ewing died six months later on November 23, 2006, at the age of 67.
 In addition to his role with the radio stations, Clay Ewing served one term as mayor of Greenwood from 1973 to 1977.

 Awards and honors

 In 2005, WGRM air personality Gwendolyn Riley was one of six nominees in the "Mississippi Gospel Radio Announcer of The Year" category at the 27th Annual Cingular Wireless Mississippi Gospel Music Awards.
 Riley began her WGRM career in 1991.

 In December 2007, WGRM was announced as one of five nominees in the "Radio Station of the Year, Small Markets" category for the 2008 Stellar Gospel Music Awards.
 The awards ceremony was held January 12, 2008, at the Acuff Theater in Nashville, Tennessee.